MingzhenAo/Constraint-Programming/README.md

   Meanwhile, based on the encoding of pegs' positions and the general model in CSPmodel.mzn, all the problems were created by this script.
 * data_analysis.py

-  This function aims to call the functions in data_analysis_function.py to get all the data information that I will use in evaluation part of my thesis.
+  This function aims to call the functions in data_analysis_function.py to get all the data information that I will use in the evaluation part of my thesis.
 * data_analysis_function.py

   The python file is used to save the functions that achieve the goals in my evaluation part of my thesis.